ADA vs. OSHA Stairs

 Differences Between OSHA vs. ADA

-OSHA and ADA have differing regulations for stairs and walkways.
+OSHA and ADA have differing regulations for stairs and walkways, especially when it comes to step height, tread depth, and handrail requirements.
 To remain compliant, you must adhere to these guidelines when constructing your stairs and walking surfaces.
 Let’s look at how these regulations differ.

 OSHA Stair Requirements